LennartHennigs/ESPRotary/README.md

 How to Use
 ----------

+The library provides several callback handlers to be notified when the rotary encoder position changes.

-It does not detect the button click -
+It does not detect the button click - you have to use a seperate library for this, e.g. [Button2](https://github.com/LennartHennigs/Button2).

+**Note:** For the class to work, you need to call the `loop()` member function in your sketch's `loop()` function.
+See the example for more details.

 These are the constructor and the member functions the library provides: